Post

 Normalize All Data for Storage

-• If the same data has two or more formats, subtle bugs that are hard to catch can occur, such as slight differences in string representations or different hash values
+• If the same data has two or more formats, subtle bugs that are difficult to catch can occur, such as slight differences in string representations or hash values.

 • When storing and processing data such as time zones and strings, they should be converted to a single standard format like UTC or UTF-8 encoding as soon as they are received or calculated.
 It’s good to perform normalization from the start in the constructor of the class representing that data, or to perform normalization immediately in the function receiving the data.